sathik80/GeoApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Create a Spring Boot service implementation which exposes the following REST endpoints

-Using the language of your choice please build your own API which calls the API at https://dwp-techtest.herokuapp.com/, and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London
+Create a Spring Boot service implementation which exposes an API which calls https://bpdts-test-app.herokuapp.com/, and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London.

 ### Built With
 * Java 8